OTUSOFE365025/project-group-24-crn-45740/ATAM Assessment.md

   Under expected loads, the combination of stateless services, in memory session store, and light caching should keep latency within targets.

 - **NR2 – Basic authentication enforcement (S1)**
-  By centralizing SSO and token validation in the API Gateway and reusing institutional infrastructure, the risk of accepting unauthenticated requests is low.
+  By centralizing SSO and token validation in the API Gateway and using institutional infrastructure again, the risk of accepting unauthenticated requests is little.

 ### 4.3 Sensitivity Points

 - **SP1 – Cache configuration for academic data (C1)**
-  Changing cache TTL for exam dates and deadlines has a strong effect on both performance and data freshness.
+  Changing cache TTL for exam dates and deadlines has a huge effect on both data freshness and performance.

 - **SP2 – Cluster size and scaling policy (P2, A2)**
   The number of instances per service and auto scaling thresholds directly affect performance and resilience under load.